percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-1654-vector-search/proposal.md

 `searchTLSMode` on `mongod`, and the equivalent search-management keys on `mongos` for sharded clusters.
-If users try to set them in `spec.replsets[].configuration` or `spec.sharding.mongos.configuration`, the values are dropped and a status condition is set.
+If users try to set them in `spec.replsets[].configuration` or `spec.sharding.mongos.configuration`, the YAML overlay applied by `vectorsearch.InjectMongodConfig` / `InjectMongosConfig` unconditionally overwrites the user's value — the operator value wins.
+(Emitting an explicit drift-detection status condition is a documented follow-up; today the overlap is silent.)

 **Why:** these values are derived from the operator's own Service DNS naming.
 If a user sets them manually, the generated config goes